In This Article

 While cryptocurrency addresses are 100% traceable, they can’t be linked to a specific person or entity.
 That’s why Bitcoin is often called pseudonymous or pseudo-anonymous.

 However, a person’s identity can be associated with a Bitcoin address through other means, as stated above by using KYC exchanges or crypto platforms.
-If you want to learn more about this, we have an article on the 7 different ways your identity can be linked to your Bitcoin address.

 Once the association has been made, someone with enough determination, time, and resources could analyze the blockchain and determine how many Bitcoins an individual has, how they received them, and how they spend them.
-In other words – you can follow the paper trail (digital trail).
+In other words—you can follow the paper trail (digital trail).

 To use Bitcoin anonymously, precautions must be taken to prevent your true identity from being associated with your transactions and addresses for buying crypto with no ID.